Multiple Choice Bible Quiz about Moses the Lawgiver

 Moses had anger management problems.

-Aaron allowed the Israelites to make a golden idol to worship while Moses was gone.
+Aaron allowed the Israelites to make a golden idol to worship while Moses was on the mountain with God.

 When Moses returned, he was so angry at what he saw that he threw the commandments to the ground, smashing the tablets.